 We do not believe that we were a PFIC for our taxable year ended March 31, 2020 but cannot provide any assurances regarding our PFIC status for any past, current or future taxable years.
-The determination of whether we are a PFIC is a factintensive determination made on an annual basis applying principles and methodologies which in some circumstances are unclear and subject to varying interpretation.
+The determination of whether we are a PFIC is a fact-intensive determination made on an annual basis applying principles and methodologies which in some circumstances are unclear and subject to varying interpretation.
 In particular, the characterization of our assets as active or passive may depend in part on our current and intended future business plans, which are subject to change.
 In addition, for our current and future taxable years, the total value of our assets for PFIC testing purposes may be determined in part by reference to the market price of our ordinary shares or ADSs from time to time, which may fluctuate considerably.
 Under the income test, our status as a PFIC depends on the composition of our income which will depend on the transactions we enter into in the future and our corporate structure.
 The composition of our income and assets is also affected by how, and how quickly, we spend the cash we raise in any offering.

 In certain circumstances, a U.S. Holder of shares in a PFIC may alleviate some of the adverse tax consequences described above by making, where available, a qualified electing fund, or QEF, election to include in income its pro rata share of the corporation's income on a current basis or a mark-to-market election.
 A U.S. Holder may make a QEF election with respect to our ordinary shares or ADSs only if we agree to furnish such U.S. Holder annually with a PFIC annual information statement as specified in the applicable U.S. Treasury Regulations.
-We currently do not intend to prepare or provide the information that would enable U.S. Holders to make a QEF election will not be available.
+We currently do not intend to prepare or provide the information that would enable U.S. Holders to make a QEF election if we are treated as a PFIC for any taxable year, and prospective investors should assume that a QEF election will not be available.
 A U.S. Holder may be able to make a mark-to-market election with respect to our ADSs if our ADSs are treated as "marketable stock."
 Generally, stock will be considered marketable stock if it is "regularly traded" on a "qualified exchange" within the meaning of applicable U.S. Treasury regulations.
 A class of stock is regularly traded during any calendar year during which such class of stock is traded, other than in de minimis quantities, on at least 15 days during each calendar quarter.
 Our ADSs will be marketable stock as long as they remain listed on Nasdaq and are regularly traded.
+There can be no assurance that out ADSs will be regularly traded.